 You can mix one quart of water with two tablespoons of baking soda.
-You can pour this mixture into the holes, let it soak to loosen the rust and grease before rinsing and wiping it off.
+You can pour this mixture into the holes, and let it soak to loosen the rust and grease before rinsing and wiping it off.
 Or, you could get your scrub and scrub your pan with this liquid.
 Scrub for long enough and it’ll take away even the stubbornest of rust.

 Rusted Muffin Pan?